rsmp-nordic/rsmp_website/pages/charter.md

 Specifications and software tools published as part of the RSMP Nordic partnership will:

-be attributed to RSMP Nordic
+- be attributed to RSMP Nordic

-have joint authorship, and all contributors will hold the same copyright
+- have joint authorship, and all contributors will hold the same copyright

-be published using a license approved by the Open Source Initiative [https://opensource.org](https://opensource.org/).
+- be published using a license approved by the Open Source Initiative [https://opensource.org](https://opensource.org/).
 The [MIT Open Source License](https://opensource.org/licenses/MIT)will be the default license used.

-be published on [https://github](https://github/).
+- be published on [https://github](https://github.com).
 Contributions like commits and pull request will therefore be governed by the [GitHub Terms of Service](https://docs.github.com/en/github/site-policy/github-terms-of-service).
-The terms ensure that contributions will be governed by the license already specified in relevant repository.
+The terms ensure that contributions will be governed by the license already specified in the relevant repository.

 ## Funding